vietexob/teaching/data/networks/README.md

 - **was_road_network** -- Washington, DC
 - **sin_road_network** -- Singapore

 All road networks are described in an XML-based format specifically suited for graph data called [GraphML](http://graphml.graphdrawing.org/).
-GraphML data can be easily read and parsed as a standard XML.
+GraphML file can be easily read and parsed as a standard XML.
 Depending on which dataset, the edge (road segment) attributes may vary.

-Here are the attributes of each dataset.
+Here are the edge attributes of each dataset.
 Attributes not mentioned in here should be ignored in your solutions.

 ## Singapore:
 - **from.x**, **from.y** -- the longitude and latitude coordinates of one end of the segment